 When conditions 1) to 4) are fulfilled, the UE shall include a Recv-Info header field with header field value EmergencyCallData.eCall.MSD in the 200 OK.
 The UE shall also support the procedures specified in subclause 5.1.6.11.3 for transfer of an updated MSD.

+MSD contains sensitive personal information and therefore the UE needs to detect if the source of the incoming IMS callback is a PSAP.
+During the previously made IMS emergency call, the UE should store the utilized emergency service URN and the respective SIP URI and the IP address of the PSAP.
+During the subsequent IMS callback, the UE should compare the stored values with the SIP URI and the IP address of the IMS callback originator.
+If no matching pair is found, the UE should not share the MSD with the caller.